 L.REL-348: Social Justice Practicum

-Engaging in approved volunteer work and integrating it with one’s research and study of the theology of liberation.
+Students in this course will engage in approved volunteer work and integrate their experiences and research into the study of Catholic social thought and the theology of liberation.
 3 credits.

 L.REL-350: Bible & Literature

 No religious tradition survives without the help of writers who celebrate, challenge, and even transform its beliefs and practices.
 This course reads Biblical writings for their beauty and artistry and then examines how the Bible has inspired others to compose poetry, fiction, and drama.
 3 credits.